-4.4 Non-network solutions unlikely to be technically feasible
+4.4 Non-network options

 The NER require DNSPs to investigate non-network options by utilising a consultation process as part of planning for major network augmentations.
 As part of the RIT-D process, Endeavour Energy has issued an Options Screening Notice on 17 March 2025.